GenomicsAotearoa/metagenomics_summer_school/docs/day1/ex1_bash_and_scheduler.md

     | `salloc`       | Submit interactive jobs to the scheduler                                                             |

-Copy the contents of the `BLAST/` folder to your current directory, using the following command

 ## Anatomy of a slurm script and submitting first slurm job 🧐